Who Can File a Wrongful Death Lawsuit in Washington State?

 Who may file a wrongful death lawsuit in WA State?

 Wrongful death lawsuits seek to compensate family members or the estate for the wrongful death of their family member.
-A wrongful death lawsuit is brought by the spouse or dependents of a person who has died as a result of the negligence or wrongful act of another person or entity.
+A wrongful death lawsuit is brought by the spouse, registered domestic partner or dependents of a person who has died as a result of the negligence or wrongful act of another person or entity.
 Every state, including Washington, has wrongful death laws to compensate family members who suffer the wrongful death of a loved one.

-In Washington State, “Wrongful Death” and “Survival” statutes define the permitted actions and permitted beneficiaries in claims on behalf of the aggrieved family and loved ones.
+In Washington State, “Wrongful Death” and “Survival of Actions” statutes define the permitted actions and permitted beneficiaries in claims on behalf of the aggrieved family and loved ones.
 The action is brought by the “personal representative” of the decedent’s estate.
 Along with the family, the personal representative is entrusted to hire a wrongful death lawyer on behalf of the estate.

 Washington State law allows the following parties to file a wrongful death claim: